 Basically this means producers are not required to withhold Salmonella-contaminated poultry product from being put into the human food chain.
 In case you didn’t know, Salmonella is the most frequently reported cause of foodborne illness.

 Do you have a food safety or foodborne illness-related QUESTION you wonder about?
-Click the button to the left and ask us!
+Click the button to the left and Ask a Scientist!